Everything You Need to Know About the Raw-Food Diet For Dogs

-According to most raw feeders, dogs should eat muscle meat (hamburger, chicken, turkey), as well as a healthy array of organ meat (heart, liver, kidneys), whole fish, and raw meaty bones (aka, RMBs).
+According to most raw feeders, dogs should eat muscle meat (hamburger, chicken, turkey), as well as a healthy array of organ meat (heart, liver, kidneys), whole fish, and raw meaty bones (aka RMBs).
 Your dog will get calcium and phosphorus from the raw meaty bones, important vitamins and minerals from the organs, and protein from the muscle meat.
-Cooked bones are dangerous and should never be fed to your dog, since cooking leaves the bones brittle and prone to splintering.
+Cooked bones are dangerous and should never be fed to your dog because cooking leaves the bones brittle and prone to splintering.

 To balance out your dog’s nutritional needs, you’ll need to add other ingredients to the menu, including dog-safe vegetables, legumes, some grains, fruit, and supplements.
 That’s where things can get tricky.

-“If you’re home-cooking or preparing more than, say, 20 percent of your dog’s food yourself, you really need to do your research,” says Hill.
-Complete and balanced commercial diets and pre-mixes that you can add your own fresh meat to can take the guesswork out of creating a balanced meal for your dog.
+“If you’re home-cooking or preparing more than, say, 20 percent of your dog’s food yourself, you really need to do your research,” Hill says.
+Complete-and-balanced store-bought diets and pre-mixes that you can add your own fresh meat to can take the guesswork out of creating a balanced meal for your dog.
 Hill also recommends that you confirm that products are locally sourced, made in small batches, organic whenever possible, and both hormone and antibiotic-free.

 If, on the other hand, you feel up to the task of managing your dog’s nutritional needs yourself, you can work with your veterinarian or an animal nutritionist to ensure that you fill the most common gaps in canine nutrition created by home feeding: bone meal or eggs shells for calcium, fish oil for omega-3s, supplementation for vitamins A and D, and more.

 First of all, understand that no one diet fits all dogs.
-Many dogs, for example, thrive on the fatty acids and minerals in sea vegetables (like kelp, nori, or dulse), but others may experience allergic reactions to them.
+Many dogs, for example, thrive on the fatty acids and minerals in sea vegetables (such as kelp, nori, or dulse), but others may experience allergic reactions to them.